-The main mirror is flexible and its shape is actively adjusted during observations by actuators to preserve the optimal image quality.
+The main mirror is flexible and its shape is actively adjusted by actuators during observations to preserve the optimal image quality.
 The secondary mirror position is also actively controlled in three directions.

 This technology, developed by ESO, known as active optics, is now applied to all major modern telescopes, such as the Very Large Telescope at Cerro Paranal and the future Extremely Large Telescope.

 The design of the octagonal enclosure housing the NTT is another technological breakthrough.
 The telescope dome is relatively small, and is ventilated by a system of flaps that makes air flow smoothly across the mirror, reducing turbulence and leading to sharper images.